-The fall 2017 TIM Tools release contains the beta version of a new Survey Tool.
-We added this tool in response to client requests for a quick method of creating forms, surveys, and reports within a school or district’s TIM Tools instance.
+The fall 2017 TIM Tools release added a new Survey Tool.
+We included this tool in response to client requests for a quick method of creating forms, surveys, and reports within a school or district’s TIM Tools instance.
 As with the other tools in the TIM Tools suite, the site header carries the school or district branding.
 Clients can now create surveys to share with teachers, administrators, observers, or the general public.
 Surveys can be built from scratch or users can start with a survey from the included library of sample surveys.

 Figure 1.
-The “Our Surveys” menu showing existing surveys and the box to enter the title of a new survey.
+The Internal Survey Builder menu showing existing internal surveys and the box to enter the title of a new survey.

 TIM site administrators have access to the Survey Maker where they can start a new survey or continue editing an old survey.
-Surveys can be edited over a period of time and by multiple contributors.
 For data integrity purposes, once a survey is made live and has collected at least one response, it can no longer be edited.
 It can, however, be cloned and the clone edited if further modifications are desired.